Indre-V/teacup-tales-bookshop/README.md

 3.  **Digital Marketing and SEO**: Teacup Tales employs various digital marketing strategies, including search engine optimization (SEO), content marketing, social media engagement, and email campaigns, to attract and retain customers and increase online visibility.

-4.  **Logistics and Fulfillment**: The business focuses on efficient inventory management, order processing, and delivery logistics to ensure prompt, reliable shipping.
-Strategic partnerships with shipping providers help maintain a smooth fulfillment process.
+4.  **Logistics and Fulfilment**: The business focuses on efficient inventory management, order processing, and delivery logistics to ensure prompt, reliable shipping.
+Strategic partnerships with shipping providers help maintain a smooth fulfilment process.

 5.  **Customer Engagement and Retention**: Teacup Tales fosters a community of readers by offering personalized book recommendations, exclusive author interviews, book reviews, and a loyalty program, aiming to build long-term customer relationships and encourage repeat purchases.